 The financial wellness gender gap: Dangerous for divorcees in 2016

-Women tend to think of others before themselves when it comes to finances.
+Women tend to think of others before themselves concerning finances.

 4 February 2016: They sacrifice advances in their careers to care for their families and assume the role of caregiver far more than men do.
 Women settle for lower-paying jobs then they’re qualified for and generally put off their ambitions to address the needs of others.